AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 **1. How to see the Leaderboard as a learner?**

-On the learner app, on the left pane, click **Social Learning**.
+On the learner app, on the left pane, click **[!UICONTROL Social Learning]**.
 You can see the social leaderboard on the bottom-right corner of the page.